Helperbird/website/src/pages/features/google-translate.md

 ---
 layout: templates/features_two.liquid
-title: Translate words, websites, and pdfs with ease with Helperbird
+title: Translate words, websites, and PDFs with ease with Helperbird
-description: Effortlessly understand any language with Helperbird's Translation- Powered by Google Translate, translate words, websites, and pdfs with ease
+description: Effortlessly understand any language with Helperbird's Translation- Powered by Google Translate, translate words, websites, and PDFs with ease
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Effortlessly understand any language with Helperbird's Translation- Powered by Google Translate, translate words, websites, and pdfs with ease
+featurePageTitle: Effortlessly understand any language with Helperbird's Translation- Powered by Google Translate, translate words, websites, and PDFs with ease
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/translate.svg"
 youtubeId: PfILiWebkuc